sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 ## Appendix A - Business Case (Diagnostic)

 As explain in our [ESDC IT Strategy overview](https://sara-sabr.github.io/ITStrategy/esdc-it-strategy.html), the digital world is highly complex and uncertain.
-The [Policy on service and digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), reflecting citizen’s expectations requires ESDC to review services delivered to clients periodically.
+The [Policy on service and digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603), reflecting citizen's expectations requires ESDC to review services delivered to clients periodically.
 With the ubiquitous nature of technology, any changes to ESDC services will require implicating IT teams.

-The [GC Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government’s shift to becoming more agile, open, and user-focused.
+The [GC Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
 At the same time, the [Directive on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) requires departments to align to the [GC Architecture Standards](https://wiki.gccollab.ca/Government_of_Canada_Architectural_Standards) by means of its [mandatory procedures for Enterprise Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602).
 This creates a conundrum for organizations: **“How do we reconcile the requirement of being agile with the one of thinking Enterprise”?**

 This strategy looks at solving this challenge.

 The use of technology is costly and risky.
 The conventional methods of delivering IT solutions seeks to reduce those costs and risks with advance planning and rigid plan execution.
 This may work when the future is predictable, but not when it is complex and uncertain.

 This complexity and uncertainty warrants organizations to move towards a more empirical cycle of trying, observing, and correcting.
-It is not just the execution phase of a project that needs to be ”agile”, it’s the project’s scope itself.
+It is not just the execution phase of a project that needs to be ”agile”, it's the project's scope itself.
 The IT Project is the iteration step the organization is looking for as a means to become agile.
 This requires reviewing the relationship ESDC has with the use of technology and the interactions between IT teams.

 This reality around the need to reduce risks and revisit the relationship stakeholders have with technology, is well explained in: